William à Court, 1st Baron Heytesbury: Political and diplomatic career

 The latter year Heytesbury was appointed Ambassador to Russia, where he had to deal with the Russo-Turkish War of 1828 to 1829 and the tensions created by the Russian Empire's occupation of the Danubian Principalities.
 He remained in Russia until 1832.
 In 1835 Sir Robert Peel nominated him for the office of Governor-General of India, but the Tory government soon fell and he never took up the post.
 However, he later served under Peel as Lord-Lieutenant of Ireland from 1844 to 1846, and presided over the beginning of the Great Famine (Ireland).
 Heytesbury succeeded his father as second Baronet in 1817, was admitted to the Privy Council the same year and made a GCB in 1819.
 In 1828 he was raised to the peerage as Baron Heytesbury, of Heytesbury in the County of Wiltshire.

 Family

 Lord Heytesbury married Maria Rebecca, daughter of the Hon.
-William Henry Bouverie, in 1808.
-They had four sons and two daughters.
-He died in May 1860, aged 80, and was succeeded in his titles by his eldest son William.
+William Henry Bouverie and Bridget Douglas, on 30 October 1808 in St George's, Hanover Square.
+They had four sons and two daughters: